You are at disneywizard.angelfire.com/photo3.html.

 Me & Steve Martin, together in lock-up, settin' a stir.

-We were singing different songs together at the same time out of cacaphoneous spite.
-I sang:
+We were singing different songs together at the same time out of cacophonous spite.

 "I was stirrin' up, a stirrup cup, in a stolen sterling stein.